kreuzwerker/m1-terraform-provider-helper/README.md

-  deactivate  Deactivate the usage of M1 provider helper help        Help about any command install     Downloads (and compiles) a terraform provider for the M1 chip status      Shows the status of the m1 provider installations
+  deactivate  Deactivate the usage of M1 provider helper help        Help about any command install     Downloads (and compiles) a terraform provider for the M1 chip list        Lists all available providers and their versions status      Shows the status of the m1 provider installations

 Flags: